 Once we understand the issues, a few targeted sessions with a therapist can arm you with strategies to help you for the rest of your life.
 Find out more about how we charge for our time.
 We are happy to have a frank and open discussion with you about this.
 We never keep you in therapy for longer than you need and our clients attest to this professionalism.

-Laura Devlin is an experienced Registered Psychological Associate with over 10 years experience, and a co-owner at Beaches Therapy Group.
+Laura Devlin is an experienced Registered Psychological Associate with over 10 years of experience, and a co-owner at Beaches Therapy Group.
 We have helped hundreds of couples just like you.
 Contact us to discover how our therapy sessions are a worthwhile investment towards happy and healthy relationships.